 Probationary Period – Typically the first 60 to 90 days of employment that provides an opportunity for the employer and employee to access one another.

-Problem Solving Process: A sequence of organized steps to be followed to help make good decisions.
+Problem Solving Process- A sequence of organized steps to be followed to help make good decisions.

 Procedure – Specific steps taken to perform a task.